1993 Australian Open – Women's singles

 Two-time defending champion Monica Seles defeated Steffi Graf in the final, 4–6, 6–3, 6–2 to win the women's singles tennis title at the 1993 Australian Open.
-It was Seles' third Australian Open title in as many appearances at the event.
+It was Seles' third Australian Open title in as many appearances at the event, and eighth major title overall.

 Seeds

 The seeded players are listed below.
 Monica Seles is the champion; others show the round in which they were eliminated.